zeebe-io/zeebe-chaos/chaosDays/_posts/2020-11-03-investigate-failing-tests.md

+---
+layout: post
+title:  "Investigate failing Chaos Tests"
+date:   2020-11-03
+categories: investigation
+---

 # Chaos Day Summary

-Today as part of the Chaos Day I wanted to investigate why our current Chaos Tests are failing and why our targeting cluster has been broken by them, see the related issue https://github.com/zeebe-io/zeebe/issues/5688.
+Today as part of the Chaos Day I wanted to investigate why our current Chaos Tests are failing and why our targeting cluster has been broken by them, see the related issue [#5688](https://github.com/zeebe-io/zeebe/issues/5688).

 **TL;DR**